Looking for the best vegan food in Canberra? Here are seven (delicious) options. We reached…

 A loved-up dinner date doesn’t need to include starched tablecloths and candlelight.
 The sound of water lapping the shore, a gentle breeze, some delicious morsels eaten al fresco—there are few things more appealing on a warm Canberra day or night.

-Pull up a table for two at The Pop Inn at one of its events around town and enjoy a glass of wine and a charcuterie platter, order a gourmet hamper from Schmicnics and find the perfect picnic place, or hit the water with GoBoat.
+Pull up a table for two at The Pop Inn at one of its events around town and enjoy a glass of wine and a charcuterie platter, indulge in champagne with The House of Bubbles, or hit the water with GoBoat.
 They’re all perfectly romantic.

 The Pop Inn | Various dates and locations | thepopinn.com